Transcriptional dissection of pancreatic tumors engrafted in mice

 Generation of PDX models and sample processing

-.
+We performed gene expression profiling for 35 new PDX models of PDACs xenografted in nude mice and 2 human primary tumor samples.
+PDX models were established following an already described protocol.
 Mice used in this research have been treated humanely according to the regulations laid down by the CNIO Bioethics Committee and the relevant EC guidelines (directive 86/609/EEC), with due consideration to the alleviation of distress and discomfort.
 RNA was extracted using Qiagen RNeasy Mini kits (QIAGEN Inc., Valencia, CA, USA) and was hybridized in GeneChip® Human Genome U133 Plus 2.0 Array, Affymetrix (Santa Clara, CA, USA).
 The data generated in this publication have been deposited in NCBI’s Gene Expression Omnibus (GEO) and are accessible through GEO Series accession number GSE51798.

-.
+In addition to the new gene expression profiles specifically obtained for this study, we retrieved data from GEO series[19, 20] that were hybridized in the same platform as our models (Human Genome U133 Plus 2.0 Array).
+We also added the data from a dataset with 18 expression profiles from PDX models (GSE9599) previously described.
 We downloaded expression data for 51 original tumor samples available from Badea et al. and Pei et al. published in datasets GSE15471 and GSE16515.
 We also used gene expression profiles of 22 cell lines from Maupin et al. and 19 from Collisson et al..
 These two datasets have data from 11 cell lines in common.
 All samples corresponded or were derived from adenocarcinomas.

 We also downloaded two datasets of expression profiles of pancreatic primary tumors and metastases, GSE42952 and GSE34153.
 GSE42952 was normalized and processed with the same protocol as the rest of the samples in the HGU133 Plus 2.0 Array platform.
 The GSE34153 dataset corresponds to the Agilent 4x44 K whole human genome array platform and we used the normalized data available in GEO series.

-.
+We used the frozen robust multiarray analysis (fRMA) method for preprocessing and normalization of microarrays. fRMA pre-processes arrays individually and allows addition of new samples to a previously normalized dataset, a feature that is very convenient when new samples are included in a pre-existing dataset.
+We then utilized the Gene Expression Barcode method included in the fRMA R package that converts normalized expression intensities into expression binary calls (silenced or expressed).
+The main benefit of this approach is that it minimizes batch effects and reduces noise.
+As we were not using expression intensities but yes/no expression calls, we used the multiple correspondence analysis (MCA) method to explore the pancreas expression space.
+MCA is equivalent to principal component analysis (PCA) when working with qualitative data instead of continuous variables.
+In this work we have adapted a methodological protocol, previously applied to multiple sequence alignments, for the automatic extraction of relevant signatures from MCA results.
 In brief, our protocol performs a MCA on a vectorial representation of multiple 'barcoded' microarray data in a high dimensional space.
 MCA produces a new multidimensional space so that the accumulated variance of the coordinates of every probe in a subset of dimensions is optimal.
 The MCA space is reduced to a low dimensional one preserving most of the original information but filtering the main sources of noise.
 Our protocol establishes a low dimensional space composed of those dimensions that incorporate results in a statistically significant increment of the information.
 The number of informative dimensions (those that explain most of the total variance) is selected according to the P-value of a Wilcoxon test between contiguous axes.
 Additional axes are included in the expression space if the P-value is lower than 0.01.
 Robust unsupervised k-means clustering is performed iteratively on this reduced space (defined by the informative dimensions) for a range of pre-specified numbers of groups (from 2 to 50).
-Finally, optimal clustering solutions are detected as those maximizing the Calinsky’s and Harabsz’s (CH) index
+Finally, optimal clustering solutions are detected as those maximizing the Calinsky’s and Harabsz’s (CH) index.

 Estimation of non-tumoral component and correction for its effect

 We measured the proportion of stromal and infiltrating immune cells using ESTIMATE, a gene expression signature-based method that estimates tumor purity from gene expression data.
 ESTIMATE scores were calculated using the original R code from the authors using the default parameters for the Affymetrix arrays.
 To remove the contribution of human non-tumoral infiltrating (hNTI) cells to the PDX primary tumor expression space, we first generated an expression space without the signature genes used by ESTIMATE.
 Then, we removed the gene expression signal directly relating to the effect of hNTI cells from remaining genes using simple linear regression models.
 We fitted two linear models, one for the first component and the other for the second component, using in both cases the ESTIMATE score as the explanatory variable (R2 = 0.04, P-value = 0.002 and R2 = 0.83, P-value <2.2 × 10-16, respectively; Additional file1).
 Next, we removed the non-tumoral trend of each component using the corresponding linear regression models.
 The regression residuals of each model were used to generate a new gene expression space corrected for the contribution of non-tumoral infiltrating cells.